“But I must say he’s a little peculiar and hard to get used to.” – Judy Garland joking about new husband Vincente Minnelli in 1945

 Judy was one of several musical guests on hand to provide entertainment for the Kennedy family, including Kay Thompson (she and Judy were both close friends and supporters of the Kennedys) and Ethel Merman (who happens to be a Republican).
 With Lester Lanin and His Orchestra accompanying them, Judy, Kay, and Ethel sang”The Trolley Song.”
 Unfortunately, no recording was made of this performance.

 June 17, 1969: Judy and husband Mickey Deans flew back to London from New York.
 Bob Jorgen took the couple to New York’s Kennedy Airport where, according to Gerald Clarke, after saying his goodbyes, Jorgen called Mickey back to say “take very good care of her, because she’s dying.”
-On the plane, Judy allegedly agreed to Dean’s proposal of their own “A Day In The Life Of Judy Garland” film, plus a concert for which Judy had handwritten a list of songs: Orchestra Arrangements: “Georgia Rose”, “Georgia On My Mind”, “Second Hand Rose”, “San francisco Bay”, “You Came A Long Way From St. Louis”, “Before Teh Parade Passes By”, “Second Hand Rose (reprise)”, Intro Orchestra and “I Love A Parade.”
+On the plane, Judy allegedly agreed to Dean’s proposal of their own “A Day In The Life Of Judy Garland” film, plus a concert for which Judy had handwritten a list of songs: Orchestra Arrangements: “Georgia Rose”, “Georgia On My Mind”, “Second Hand Rose”, “San Francisco Bay”, “You Came A Long Way From St. Louis”, “Before The Parade Passes By”, “Second Hand Rose (reprise)”, Intro Orchestra and “I Love A Parade.”
 Good New Songs: “Open 1.
 “Someone Needs Me”, “Who Am I?”, segue into “At Last I Have Someone Who Needs Me”, (above-definite!), “Newley’s This Dream”, Get Lindsey’s Orch of “Here’s To Us.”

 When they arrived home at the mews cottage, Judy’s friend, and the head of the London fan club, Lorna Smith, who had dressed her at the Talk of the Town in January, came over to help unpack.
 Judy also spoke on the phone with Brian Glanvill, a London fan, who called Judy at the suggestion of their mutual friend, the designer Beatrice “Bumble” Dawson.
 Dawson thought Brian might work for Judy as an assistant.
 Brian says Judy told him he should come over to see her soon, and he sent her flowers to thank her until he would be able to meet with her.
 They would never meet.